 Where: Pushkar, Jaipur, Ranthambore

 Elephant Ride in Jaipur

 Elephant Ride is one of the most popular tourist attractions in Jaipur.
-The elephant ride upto Amer Fort in Jaipur is one of the most interesting experiences.
-The Amer Fort is an alluring fort that was built by Raja Mana Singh I. The fort features a unique blend of Hindu and Rajput architecture which stands as a symbol of the royal times.
+The elephant ride up to Amer Fort in Jaipur is one of the most exciting experiences.
+The Amer Fort is an alluring fort that was built by Raja Man Singh I. The defense features a unique blend of Hindu and Rajput architecture, which represents the royal times.

-While there is an opportunity to experience the Rajasthani culture at its best, there is also a chance to shower and paint the trunk of an elephant.
-At the fort, guests can enjoy delicious meals and also go for trekking in the nearby forest.
+While there is an opportunity to experience the Rajasthani culture at its best, there is also a chance to shower and paint an elephant’s trunk.
+In addition, guests can enjoy delicious meals at the fort and trek in the nearby forest.

 Shopping in Rajasthan

-One of the most colorful markets of Rajasthan, Sadar Bazaar in Jodhpur is a flea market which is popular among shopaholics.
+One of the most colorful markets of Rajasthan, Sadar Bazaar in Jodhpur is a flea market that is popular among shopaholics.
 Narrow lanes of the market are lined up with tiny shops selling different items.
-The market offers a wide variety of items including jewelry, kitchenware, footwear and clothes, all at reasonable prices.
+The market offers various items, including jewelry, kitchenware, footwear, and clothes, all at reasonable prices.
 More discounts in the market can be availed through bargaining.